flores-et-folia/flores-et-folia.github.io/_notes/flores-et-folia/Are Short Stories an Acquired Taste.md

 _The Triumph_ by Robin Hobb (in _[Warriors](https://www.blogger.com/u/1/#)_, edited by George R. R. Martin and Gardner Dozois): A wonderful historical tale of friendship with a fantasy twist.

-[_Whatever Knight Comes_ by Ryan Row](https://www.blogger.com/u/1/#) (_Beneath Ceaseless Skie_s Issue #226): Loved the concept and the way it was written.
+[_Whatever Knight Comes_ by Ryan Row](https://www.blogger.com/u/1/#) (_Beneath Ceaseless Skies Issue #226): Loved the concept and the way it was written.
 I understand what the author was trying to do with the ending, but it didn't quite land for me.
 Still enjoyed the whole journey leading up to it, though.

-[_The Wind Shall Blow_ by Gregory Norman Bossert](https://www.blogger.com/u/1/#) (_Beneath Ceaseless Skie_s Issue #209): I just found the atmosphere and tone of this whole story to be so beautiful in a melancholic way.
+[_The Wind Shall Blow_ by Gregory Norman Bossert](https://www.blogger.com/u/1/#) (_Beneath Ceaseless Skies Issue #209): I just found the atmosphere and tone of this whole story to be so beautiful in a melancholic way.
 The Scottish border war seeming setting was also fresh and unusual for me.

-But my **_absolute_** favourite short story so far is without a doubt [_Half-Spent Was the Nigh_t by Gretchen Tessmer](https://www.blogger.com/u/1/#) (_Beneath Ceaseless Skies_ Issue #371): I love everything about this story!
+But my **_absolute_** favourite short story so far is without a doubt [_Half-Spent Was the Night by Gretchen Tessmer](https://www.blogger.com/u/1/#) (Beneath Ceaseless Skies_ Issue #371): I love everything about this story!
 I love it so much I think I might make a whole entire blogpost about it one day just so I can spend a few hundred words gushing about it.
 Reading this over a few times also really emphasised the two points I have picked up about short stories in all my reading so far.

 [![](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEihRv5wUPD9oZqWFGQ0oHwaca6CmceWq9LSvnZuBC63yVH6Qfn-WP1gu5c3Ed7jHfFA-_iLPDAolurnSS6NY3rrUx-NlefmtnK8-VWMORT3SvzlDY0rQrd9lKPOVzyUhvuo2WjJnV7sZt5XJA4xj78ZZi6A19hcyDpSPdSZSQqKF7KEnPuOJLTEE5C0bi0/w27-h27/Section%20break.png)](https://www.blogger.com/u/1/#)